edufavio/Challenge-Conversor-OracleOne/README.md

 In the foreing eschange option you can convert from peruvian sol to dollars, euros, pound sterling, jen and South Korean won.
 In the temperature converter option you can convert between Celsius, Fahrenheit, Kelvin y Rankine.

-To use this program you have to copy this repository, open it in tou preferred IDE and run the Main package.
+To use this program you have to copy this repository, open it in tou preferred IDE (mine is IntelliJ IDEA Community Edition) and run the Main package.